snotskie/ttrpg/md/endeavored.md

 ## Printables
 <!-- _class: major -->

-The digital version of this page contains buttons for printing this book in a number of color and black & white formats.
+The following pages contain a printable Endeavor track for one character and reminder cards for Endeavors.
+The digital version of this page also contains buttons for printing this book in a number of color and black & white formats.

 <div class="print-hide">